 - Revenue recognition in relation to significant contracts and implementations and the level of contract or fixed price provisioning for rectification and irrecoverable accrued income.
 The Group has a clear revenue recognition policy, described in note 3, and performs regular contract reviews with relevant staff.
 The Committee has also obtained comfort over the completeness and valuation of any contract or fixed price provisions.
 Relevant management are consulted with on a project by project basis to assess the level of provisioning required.
-The Committee is satisfied that the internal processes and controls are appropriate; - Recognition of income in relation to government grants.
-The Group has a clear policy, described in note 3 and the Committee is satisfied that the internal processes and controls are appropriate; - Development costs and the approach to their capitalisation.
+The Committee is satisfied that the internal processes and controls are appropriate and revenue recognition is in line with IFRS15; - Recognition of income in relation to government grants.
+The Group has a clear policy, described in note 3, and the Committee is satisfied that the internal processes and controls are appropriate; - Development costs and the approach to their capitalisation.
 The Committee received updates from management and the external auditor and was satisfied that the methodology and process were appropriate.
 The Committee concurred with management that currently none of the development costs should be capitalised; and - The tax complexity and risk related to the multinational operations of the Group and the areas of uncertainty that arise.
-The Committee considered the appropriateness of deferred tax assets and tax provisions held and an analysis of the RDEC rules and their impact on the reported results in relation to the updates and reports it had received and concluded that the treatment adopted was fair and reasonable.
+The Committee considered the appropriateness of deferred tax assets and tax provisions held, an analysis of the RDEC rules and their impact on the reported results in relation to the updates and reports it had received, the transfer pricing rates applied between the jurisdictions in which the Group operates and their impact on the reported results, and concluded that the treatment adopted was fair and reasonable in all cases.